 Roosevelt (Rosie) Scott started his personal protection journey while serving in the U.S. Marine Corps; Ooo-Rah!
-During his tenure in the Marines, Roosevelt taught everything from small arms (handguns) to heavy machineguns.
+During his tenure in the Marines, Roosevelt rose to the rank of Master Sergeant (E-8) and taught everything from small arms (handguns) to heavy machineguns.

 While in the Marines, Roosevelt continued his training in personal protection, as part of a Special Response Team (SRT), who provided security for executives of the U.S. Department of Energy.
 While a member, and later team leader of the SRT, Roosevelt trained with such teams as the L.A.P.D.
 SWAT, British Special Air Service (S.A.S), the FBI'S Hostage Rescue Team (HRT), the Israeli Anti-terrorist Team and numerous specialized teams from all over the United States.
 Roosevelt is also a California Department of Justice (DOJ) Certified Instructor Trainer and Instructor, an NRA Certified Pistol instructor, a life member of the NRA and a State of California Bureau of Security and Investigative Services (BSIS) certified Firearms Instructor Trainer and Instructor.

 After the September 11, 2001 massacre, Roosevelt worked with a security detail to provide protection for executives at Disney, Sony, Paramount and Warner Brother Studios and Warner Brother Records.
 After completing a thirteen year tour in the Marine Corps, Roosevelt settled down and went to work as a police officer at the Bakersfield Police Department.